iccycling/blog/content/posts/2025/Beginner-Clothes-Advice/index.md

 The bike helmet is your most important safety accessory.
 Designs and technology have come a long way, making helmets both protective and stylish.
 Trusted brands like Abus, Kask, Rudy Project, Giro, and Specialized offer certified models.
 It’s important the helmet fits well, so buying from a specialist store is recommended.
 Used helmets are not advised due to material fatigue risks.
 You can usually find the production date inside the helmet.

-Sport sunglasses protect your eyes and add style.
-Popular brands include 100% and Oakley.
-The key is good UV protection—cheap knock-offs can actually harm your eyes by causing pupils to dilate in the darkened lenses.
-For beginners, a simple sport or lab glasses like Uvex also work fine.
+Sport sunglasses not only add style but also protect your eyes from insects and debris that can fly into your face while riding.
+For beginners, simple sport or lab glasses like Uvex work perfectly fine.

 ![Early morning meetup](cyle-outfit.jpg)